 Approval of a security clearance is a win-win situation for the employer and employee.
 The employer needs an employee with a security clearance in order to perform the government contracted work, and the employee, of course, needs the clearance in order to be allowed to work.
 The Government has a significant interest in protecting its secret and confidential information.
 As such, the Government oftentimes denies security clearances when it believes the applicant may pose a risk.

-Therefore it is critical for applicants to truthfully, and in an appropriate manner disclose all information, including the mitigating events during the application process.
+Therefore it is critical for applicants to truthfully, and in an appropriate manner to disclose all information, including the mitigating events during the application process.
 If the application is initially denied, then the applicant should consult with a security clearance lawyer or attorney.
 Most security clearance attorneys are based in the Washington D.C. area.
-However, due to the government defense work that prevails in Brevard County (the Space Coast), Melbourne, Florida, the law firm of Arcadier, Biggie and Wood, PLLC has successfully represented clients in being awarded security clearances, including top secret clearance, and has provided assistance at all stages of the application process.
+However, due to the government defense work that prevails in Brevard County (the Space Coast), Melbourne, Florida, (including Palm Bay) the law firm of Arcadier, Biggie and Wood, PLLC has successfully represented clients in being awarded security clearances, including top secret clearance, and has provided assistance at all stages of the application process.

 The sooner it’s taken care of the more positive the investigator will view the situation.